 Chocolate Chips: I love dark or semisweet chocolate chips.
 Around the holidays, I’ll sometimes add white chocolate chips.
 Peanut butter chips would be great, too!

 I usually make a double batch so there’s some for our family and extra to give away.
 I love giving kitchen sink granola as a gift around the holidays to friends in a clear bag or mason jar with a cute, festive ribbon.
-In fact, I put a big bag in my snack food-loving grandpa’s stocking just about every Christmas!

 - 3 cups old-fashioned oats

-- 1/4 teaspoon cinnamon
+- 1/2 tsp. cinnamon

-- 1/4 teaspoon salt
+- 1/2 tsp. salt

 - 1/4 cup melted coconut oil (can sub olive oil)

 - 1/2 cup honey

-- 1 1/2 cup nuts (I use a mix of walnuts, almonds, pecans, & Brazil nuts)
+- 1 1/2 cup nuts (I use a mix of walnuts, almonds, pecans, cashews, etc.)

 - 3/4 cup total other mix-ins to add after baking: raisins, dried cranberries, other dried fruit, unsweetened coconut chips or flakes, chocolate chips, white chocolate chips, etc.) (add up to 1 cup if desired)

 - In a medium bowl, combine oats, cinnamon, and salt.
-Add olive oil and honey to the oats, measuring out olive oil first so honey doesn't stick to measuring cup.
+Add oil and honey to the oats, measuring out oil first so honey doesn't stick to measuring cup.
 Add nuts and stir until oats are coated with the liquid mixture.